baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

     * [x] We sometimes get into a state where Appium sees the system UI and detects a "No SIM" "button".
 It seems like this can be resolved by getting rid of all modals.
         * Maybe we should throw if we detect that?
     * [ ] Read IDFV using Frida and check for that.
+* [ ] More potential violations to detect:
     * [ ] Consider US transfers without consent a violation, maybe go even deeper (scan consent notice for keywords)?
+    * [ ] Check consent dialog language.
+    * [ ] Check for "forbidden" heading (BaWü).
 * Questions for Simon:
     * "the listed options (consent for which processing is requested?, which third-party tracking companies are used?) will be extracted" -> I can do that for the TCF apps, for everything else, this will be very difficult.
+        * -> only for TCF apps
     * Interaction with CDs: Should I go further (would much likely mean manual interaction)?
         * Shouldn't be too time consuming considering how few dialogs there are.
         * Problem: What to check?

+        * -> consider manual clicking but not necessary
     * No interaction with apps beyond consent dialog okay?
+        * -> is okay as a limitation
     * How to cite laws?
+        * -> ok as-is
+    * For button highlight violation detection: What if there is more than one of each button?
+        * For each positive button, go through all negative buttons and only note violation if it is highlighted compared to all of them?
+            * -> do that

 ### Promises from proposal